-Currently, the welcome bonus is worth up to 90,000 Aeroplan points and a Buddy Pass.
-This is not the best offer ever, but it’s pretty close.
-Granted, welcome offers change all the time, but the perks don’t.
+The welcome offer is often generous and typically rangers between 90,000 – 115,000 Aeroplan points..
 With this card, you get priority services with Air Canada, free checked bags, lounge access, preferred pricing on Aeroplan, a comprehensive travel insurance suite, and more.
 Keep reading my American Express Aeroplan Reserve Card review for all the details.

 American Express Aeroplan Reserve Card